Stay updated

 python -c "import albumentations as A; print(A.__version__)"

-This should print the installed version number of Albumentations.
+This should print the installed version number.

 Where to Go Next? 🔗